We're already longing for those Worthy fields.

 There’s still a chance you can get in – though the odds are stacked against you.
 Here’s how you can still get into the party of the year.

-How many Glastonbury tickets are available in this year’s resale?
+How many Glastonbury tickets were available in this year’s resale?

 “We haven’t got loads to sell, so I think we should probably let people know that now, but it’s always really worth a go.
 We don’t want to put people off.”

-Do I need to register to buy a ticket?
+Do you need to register to buy a Glastonbury ticket?